asciinema/asciinema/README.md

 This command replays given asciicast (as recorded by `rec` command) directly in your terminal.

+When "-" is passed as a filename the asciicast is read from stdin.
+For example:

+    curl -sL https://asciinema.org/a/21310.json | asciinema play -

 NOTE: it is recommended to run it in a terminal of dimensions not smaller than the one used for recording as there's no "transcoding" of control sequences for new terminal size.